Olduvai domain: Evolutionary adaptation in humans

-In 2009, it was proposed that the larger brain size conferred by a high number of Olduvai domain copies in humans carried an evolutionary advantage which led to the persistence and maintenance of Olduvai copies within this high range.
-At the same time, the Olduvai domains, like many other repetitive genetic elements, are highly susceptible to increases and decreases in number of copies, through duplications or deletions, and the researchers referenced various studies from 2005 to 2009 that found that a higher number of copies contributed to autism severity while a lower number contributed to schizophrenia severity.
+In 2009, it was proposed that the larger brain size conferred by a high number of Olduvai domain copies in humans carried an evolutionary advantage that led to the persistence and maintenance of Olduvai copies within this high range.
+At the same time, the Olduvai domains, like many other repetitive genetic elements, are highly susceptible to increases and decreases in number of copies, through duplications or deletions.
+Such changes are not always beneficial and the researchers found that a higher number of copies was associated with autism while a lower number was associated with schizophrenia.
 Since these disorders are fairly common among humans, it was proposed that this explained their prevalence.
-This model was elaborated on in more detail in a 2018 article that included one of the original authors, in light of new evidence in the intervening years.
+This "genomic trade-off" model, in which Olduvai sequences can have beneficial or detrimental effects depending on how they vary, was elaborated on in more detail in a 2018 article that included one of the original authors, in light of new evidence in the intervening years.

 In 2012, a genetic explanation for the high instability and persistence of the Olduvai-containing regions was put forward: it was found that the HLS Olduvai domains had been affected by a known pericentric inversion (in which the region around a chromosome's centromere inverts) that occurred between 1p11.2 and 1q21.2 in the human lineage after the separation from chimpanzees.
-This was theorised to have contributed to their hyper-amplification specifically in humans, because pairs of chromosomes in which one contains a pericentric inversion and the other does not (a form of heterozygosity) have difficulties in recombination which can lead to non-allelic homologous recombination, in which deletions and duplications are much more propense to occur.
+This was theorized to have contributed to their hyper-amplification specifically in humans because pairs of chromosomes in which one contains a pericentric inversion and the other does not (a form of heterozygosity) have difficulties in recombination.
+This can lead to non-allelic homologous recombination, in which deletions and duplications are much more likely to occur.
 This, combined with the fact that higher copies of Olduvai domains may have had an evolutionary advantage, could have resulted in the rapid duplication and persistence of Olduvai domains in humans.